ootjersb/pislave/README.md

 After pislave has been launched you can open a second session and launch pimaster2 to execute commands:
 ./pimaster2

 Options for control:
 r = GetRegelaar.
-This is a quite generic message that asks the connected device for its information (make, model and such), that is usually the start when you are new a = Retrieve the datalog.
+This is a quite generic message that asks the connected device for its information (make, model and such), that is usually the start when you are new.
+a = Retrieve the datalog.
 This is the most interesting message in the sense that it asks for the sensor read outs.
 The data differs per device.